rufilboss/100DaysOfDevOps/Day 49 -Introduction to Route53/day49.md

     * A Canonical Name record (abbreviated as CNAME record) is a type of resource record in the Domain Name System (DNS) which maps one domain name (an alias) to another (the Canonical Name.)

+* NameServer Record

+    * NS-records identify the DNS servers responsible (authoritative) for a zone.

+    * Amazon Route 53 automatically creates a name server (NS) record that has the same name as your hosted zone.
+It lists the four name servers that are the authoritative name servers for your hosted zone.
+Do not add, change, or delete name servers in this record.

+        ns-2048.awsdns-64.com
+        ns-2049.awsdns-65.net
+        ns-2050.awsdns-66.org
+        ns-2051.awsdns-67.co.uk